ray2501/freebasic-unixodbc/README.md

 is from FreeBASIC builtin header files.
 I just try to modify it for my environment to write ODBC program by using FreeBASIC.

-Original files is MinGW header files and is placed in the Public Domain.
+Original files is MinGW-w64 header files and is placed in the Public Domain.
 Then FreeBASIC development team translated it to FreeBASIC header files (.bi).
 So related .bi files in `unixodbc` folder is placed in the Public Domain, or license is the same with original FreeBASIC ODBC API header files.